OpenMS/OpenMS/README.md

 <a href="http://www.openms.org/" target="_blank">OpenMS</a>
 is an open-source software C++ library for LC-MS data management and analyses.
-It offers an infrastructure for the rapid development of mass spectrometry related software.
+It offers an infrastructure for rapid development of mass spectrometry related software.
 OpenMS is free software available under the three clause BSD license and runs under Windows, macOS and Linux.